snakster/cpp.react/tutorials/BasicSignals.md

 {% endhighlight %}

 Input inside the function passed to `DoTransaction` does not immediately start a turn, but rather waits until the function returns.
-Then the changes of all inputs are propagated in a single turn.
+Then, the changes of all inputs are propagated in a single turn.
 Besides avoiding redundant calculations, this allows to process related inputs together.

 If there are multiple inputs to the same signal in a single transaction, only the last one is applied: